nemo0622/pokeemerald-expansion/README.md

     - All routes & locations have unique names, looks, and ecosystems!
 - Carefully curated Pokédex of over 400 Pokémon from Generations 1-9 in a beautiful GBC style!
     - Many Pokémon have undergone rebalancing, with new moves, abilities, and slight stat changes!
+        - Some also have custom Pokédex entries, try to find them all!
     - Including regional (Alolan/Galarian/Hisuian) forms, total count is around 450 unique Pokémon
     - Mega Evolutions are included, with over a dozen new Mega Evolutions added!
 - Day/Night System with FakeRTC